Cravath, Swaine & Moore LLP Logo

 Mr. Earnhardt joined Cravath in 2004 and was elected a partner in 2011.

-Mr. Earnhardt’s current and recent matters include:
+Mr. Earnhardt’s representative matters include:

 Antitrust